msakrejda/attr_pouch/README.md

 ### Usage

-AttrPouch allows you to designate a "pouch" database `hstore` field that provides schema-less storage for any `Sequel::Model` object.
-Within this pouch, you define additional fields that behave largely like standard Sequel fields (i.e., as if they were backed by their own database columns), but are all in fact stored in the pouch:
+AttrPouch allows you to designate a "pouch" database field (of type `jsonb`, `hstore`, or `json`) that provides schema-less storage for any `Sequel::Model` object.
+Within this pouch, you can define sub-fields that behave largely like standard Sequel fields (i.e., as if they were backed by their own database columns), but are all in fact stored in the pouch:

 ```ruby
 class User < Sequel::Model